What fines could you face for speeding?

-Only those legally authorised to do so may measure the speed of vehicles.
-These are mainly the Police of the Czech Republic and the municipal police.
-Speed measurement by other persons (e.g. crime prevention assistants) is legally irrelevant.
-If someone other than a police officer claims to have “measured your speed”, this is not evidence that can stand up in administrative proceedings.
+Only entities with legal authorization may measure vehicle speeds.
+These are primarily the Czech Police and municipal police.
+Speed measurements taken by other individuals (such as crime prevention assistants) are legally irrelevant.
+If someone other than a police officer claims to have “measured your speed,” this is not evidence that would hold up in administrative proceedings.

-Therefore, only police and municipal police officers are authorized to measure your speed.
-If someone else, such as a private security service, measures your speed, the results of that measurement carry no legal weight.
+Therefore, only the police and municipal police officers are authorized to measure speed.
+If someone else measures your speed—such as a private security service—the results of such measurements have no legal weight.

-Measurements are carried out in various ways.
-The most common is a stationary radar on poles, which reads the speed of passing cars, or a section measurement, which evaluates the average speed between two points.
-Police officers also often use hand-held laser guns.
-It is important that each device has a valid calibration – without it, the measurement is questionable.
-If a driver discovers that a measurement has been taken using an uncalibrated device, they can effectively defend themselves.
+Speed is measured in various ways.
+The most common method is stationary radar mounted on poles, which detects the speed of passing cars, or section-based measurement, which calculates the average speed between two points.
+Police officers also frequently use handheld laser guns.
+It is important that every device be properly calibrated—without calibration, the measurement is questionable.
+If a driver discovers that the measurement was taken using an uncalibrated device, they can effectively challenge the citation.

-The basic distinction that the Road Traffic Act makes is between speeding in a municipality and speeding outside a municipality.
-In a municipality, the protection of pedestrians and local residents is a priority, and therefore the penalties are much stricter.
+The fundamental distinction established by the Road Traffic Act is between speeding within a built-up area and outside a built-up area.
+Within a built-up area, the protection of pedestrians and local residents is a priority, and therefore the penalties are significantly stricter.

 __service:

-Instead of a dry table, let’s look at the different situations that drivers encounter most often:
+Instead of a dry table, let’s look at the specific situations drivers encounter most often:

-Speeding 20 km/h over the speed limit in a municipality (30 km/h outside the municipality): a fine of CZK 1,500 to 2,500 and 4 points.
-The driver often doesn’t even realise it, just speed up when turning or going downhill.
+Exceeding the speed limit by 20 km/h in a built-up area (30 km/h outside a built-up area): A fine of 2,500 to 3,500 CZK and 4 points.
+Drivers often don’t even realize it—all it takes is accelerating while turning or going downhill.

-Speeding 40 km/h in a municipality (50 km/h outside a municipality): 5,000-10,000 CZK fine, driving ban for 6-12 months and 6 points.
-This is the point where the penalty becomes really severe.
-A driver who drives, for example, 90 km/h where 50 is allowed can no longer plead inattention.
+Exceeding the speed limit by 40 km/h in a built-up area (50 km/h outside a built-up area): A fine of 7,000 to 25,000 CZK, a driving suspension of 6 to 18 months, and 6 points.
+This is the threshold where the penalty becomes truly severe.
+A driver who, for example, drives 90 km/h where the speed limit is 50 can no longer claim inattention as an excuse.

-Speeding on the motorway: If a driver drives, for example, 160 km/h instead of the permitted 130 km/h, he will usually receive a fine of between CZK 1,500 and 2,500 and 4 points.
-But if he exceeds the limit by 50 km/h or more, he can also face a driving ban for 6 to 12 months, 6 points and a fine of CZK 45,000 to 10,000.
+Speeding on the highway: If a driver is traveling at 160 km/h instead of the permitted 130 km/h, for example, they will usually receive a fine of 2,500 to 3,500 CZK and 4 points.
+But if they exceed the limit by 50 km/h or more, they may face a driving ban of 6 to 18 months, receive 6 points, and be fined between 10,000 and 45,000 CZK.

-Importantly, the amount of the penalty always depends on the specific situation and the assessment of the police or administrative authority.
+It is important to note that the severity of the penalty always depends on the specific situation and the assessment of the police or the administrative authority.

 Tip for article

-Tip: Have you had your licence suspended?
-In our article you will find out when the police can suspend your licence, when it will be returned to you and how you can defend yourself.
+Tip: Has your driver’s license been suspended?
+In our article, you’ll find out when the police can suspend your license, when they’ll return it to you, and how you can defend yourself.

-So, if someone drives at an excessive speed and causes a serious accident, they could face prosecution.
-However, this is rather rare and the ordinary driver is more likely to face administrative proceedings and a fine.
+Therefore, if someone drives at an excessive speed and causes a serious traffic accident, they may face criminal prosecution.
+However, this is rather exceptional, and the average driver is more likely to face administrative proceedings and a fine.

 Not every speed measurement is flawless.
-If you as a driver have doubts, you can defend yourself against a fine.
-The most common arguments that even our clients raise are:
+If you, as a driver, have doubts, you can contest the fine.
+The most common arguments, which our clients also cite, are:

-• The police officer acted contrary to the law.
+• The police officer acted in violation of the law.

-• The photo or video footage does not match the specific vehicle.
+• The photograph or video recording does not correspond to the specific vehicle.

-However, it must be taken into account that the defense requires knowledge of the law and experience with the procedure of administrative authorities.
-That is why we recommend contacting an attorney to assess your chances of success and represent you in any proceedings.
+However, you should be aware that mounting a defense requires knowledge of the law and experience with the procedures of administrative authorities.
+Therefore, we recommend consulting an attorney who can assess your chances of success and represent you in any proceedings.

-Practical advice for any driver is to first and foremost look carefully at road signs.
-A large proportion of fines are incurred on sections where there are speed limit signs that the driver has failed to notice or overlooked.
-It is also important not to speed when overtaking in a village, as this is often the reason for a ticket.
-If your vehicle has cruise control, it is worth using it.
-It will help you maintain a constant speed and avoid accidentally exceeding the limit.
-If you are stopped by the police, keep calm and cooperate.
-Avoid unnecessary emotions and conflicts, as aggressive behaviour can only make the situation worse.
+The most important piece of practical advice for every driver is to pay close attention to traffic signs.
+A large proportion of traffic tickets are issued on stretches of road where the speed limit is indicated by traffic signs that the driver failed to notice or overlooked.
+It’s also important not to accelerate when passing other vehicles in a built-up area, as this is a common reason for receiving a fine.
+If your vehicle has cruise control, it’s worth using it.
+It will help you maintain a constant speed and avoid unintentionally exceeding the limit.
+If you are pulled over by the police, stay calm and cooperate.
+Avoid unnecessary emotions and conflicts, as aggressive behavior can only make your situation worse.

 Tip for article

-Tip: What happens if you ignore a court decision?
-Can you face jail time for continuing to drive despite a ban?
-Obstructing an official decision is not a good thing to do, as you will find out in our article.
+Tip: What happens if you ignore a court ruling?
+Could you face jail time for continuing to drive despite a ban?
+It’s not a good idea to obstruct an official ruling, as you’ll learn in our article.

 Summary